 Continental African literature.
 Content varies.
 May be repeated for credit with different topic.
+Taught with AF ST 276; students may not earn credit for both courses.

 COMP LIT 278-1,2 Modern Hebrew Literature in Translation History of Hebrew literature.
 1. The European period.
 2. The Israeli period.
+Taught with JWSH ST 278; students may not earn credit for both courses.

 COMP LIT 279-0 Modern Jewish Literature A study of modern European, American, and Israeli Jewish literature in its historical context.
+Taught with JWSH ST 279-0; students may not earn credit for both courses.